yasmi66/Sublight_Engines_Landing_Page/README.md

 # Sublight_Engines_Landing_Page

-# For this week's projecy we had to create a static landing page with HTML and CSS.
+## For this week's project we had to create a static landing page with HTML and CSS.
 Ahll the elements for the webpage look were defined in a figma template:

 https://www.figma.com/file/8jBCJGinoHhn4wj7N2K7R2/Sublight-Engines-Landing-Page?node-id=0%3A1